Malcolm Pasley

-Sir John Malcolm Sabine Pasley, 5th Baronet, FBA (5 April 1926 – 4 March 2004), commonly known as Malcolm Pasley, was a British philologist affiliated with the University of Oxford.
-He was considered the foremost British authority of German studies.
-Pasley is particularly well known for his dedication to and publication of the works of Franz Kafka.
+Sir John Malcolm Sabine Pasley, 5th Baronet, FBA (5 April 1926 – 4 March 2004), also known as Malcolm Pasley, was an eminent British philologist and literary scholar.

+At University of Oxford, Pasley became the foremost authority of his generation on German literature, particularly well known for his dedication to and publication of the works of Franz Kafka.

 Biography

 Early life

-Born in Rajkot, India, Pasley was educated at Sherborne.
-He was a direct descendant of Admiral Sir Thomas Pasley, 1st Baronet, who distinguished himself in the French Revolutionary Wars and was made a baronet in 1794.

-He served in the Royal Navy between 1944 and 1946.

-Academics and honors

-Following is the outline of the academic career of Sir Malcolm Pasley: